noblekoshy/Weather_Lookup/README.md

 # Random Wiki Microservice

 How to Request Data
-- Write "run" to random_wiki_service.txt file
+- Write "run" to random_wiki_service.txt file.
+Overwrite any exisitng text.

 How to Receive Data
-- Read contents of random_wiki_service.txt file
+- Read text contents of random_wiki_service.txt file for random wiki summary.